 - 1. Change or reduce semester hours; - 2.
 Drop housing status and/or meal plan; - 3.
-Receive grants, scholarships, or other aid from any source not on file with the Financial Assistance Office; - 4.
+Receive grants, scholarships, or other aid from any source not on file with the Office of Financial Assistance: - 4.
 Do not maintain satisfactory academic progress as defined by Federal Financial Aid regulations.
-Stop by the Financial Assistance Office or visit www.uiw.edu and go to the financial assistance web page for more details.
+Stop by the Office of Financial Assistance or visit www.uiw.edu and go to the financial assistance web page for more details.

-Please check with the Financial Assistance Office about the impact of these or other changes as they might have a serious impact on the aid you receive.
+Please check with the Office of Financial Assistance about the impact of these or other changes as they might have a serious impact on the aid you receive.

 It is the responsibility of the student to apply for financial aid every award year.
 The University does not arrange financial aid for the student.
 It is the student and his/her family who must apply using the appropriate form(s) to receive consideration for financial aid, whether offered by a federal agency or a lending institution.
 Applications for financial assistance should normally be submitted by the student prior to the April 1 priority deadline for the coming school year in order to insure availability of funds.
-Prospective students may call the Financial Assistance Office if they need appropriate forms or more information.
+Prospective students may call the Office of Financial Assistance if they need appropriate forms or more information.